Bumzeal/Customer-Segmentation-and-Perk-Allocation-Analysis/README.md

 ## CHAPTER 2: EXPLORE THE TABLE & DATASETS

-TravelTide stores its data in a relational database, which I  access by Connecting to the TravelTide database. postgres://Test:bQNxVzJL4g6u@ep-noisy-flower-846766.us-east-2.aws.neon.tech/TravelTide:
+TravelTide stores it's data in a relational database, which I  access by Connecting to the TravelTide database.
 This database comprises four tables: Users, Sessions, Flights, and Hotels.
-In the following sections, I explored and provided snapshots of each table that I queried using the SQL Select statement, and I also provided the Query.
+In the following sections, I explored and provided snapshots of each table that queried using the SQL Select statement, and also provided the Query.

 ### USERS TABLE

-This table displays demographic information for users, encompassing 11 columns and approximately 50,000 user records.
-I employed Data Definition Language (SELECT) to present a subset of columns and records from this table.
+This table displays demographic information for users, encompassing 11 columns and approximately 50,000 user records.I employed Data Definition Language (SELECT) to present a subset of columns and records from this table.
 See Query below

     Select u.user_id,u.birthdate,u.gender,
     u.married,u.has_children,u.home_country,